 How to get the remaining funds off your travel money card

 The way you get your unused money varies depending on the travel money card.
-In some cases, it can be as easy as internet banking or it might require a trip down to the bank.
+In some cases, it can be as easy as Internet banking, while in others it might require a trip down to the bank.
 Here's how it works with the major Australian prepaid travel cards.

-The Multi Currency Cash Passport card attracts a monthly inactivity fee of $4, a domestic ATM fee per withdrawal of 2.95%, and a negative balance fee of $20.
-If you would prefer to cancel your Cash Passport instead of keeping it for another trip, you can move the remaining balance to your bank account for a fee of $10 by calling Customer Service at +44 20 7166 7822.
+Just take note that the Cash Passport charges a monthly inactivity fee of $0 if you haven't used your card in 12 months.
+So if you want to cancel your Cash Passport Platinum Mastercard instead of keeping it for another trip, you can move the remaining balance to your bank account for a fee of $10 by calling Customer Service at +44 20 7166 7822.

-The card attracts a monthly inactivity fee of $4 after 12 months of no usage, which can whittle away at your balance.
+The card attracts a monthly inactivity fee of after 12 months of no usage, which can whittle away at your balance.
 It also charges a 2.95% withdrawal fee on domestic withdrawals within Australia.
 There's a $20 negative balance fee which can easily occur if you withdraw more than your balance (which is difficult to ascertain given the foreign exchange rate at the time, and other incidental charges).
-You can close your card at any distribution outlet and move remaining funds to your nominated bank account for an extra fee of $10.
+You can close your card at any distribution outlet and move remaining funds to your nominated bank account for an extra fee of .

-With the Suncorp Cash Passport Travel Card, you can withdraw your remaining funds from a local ATM or close your account and have the funds transferred into your nominated account.
-Do note that withdrawals within Australia incur a 2.95% fee, negative balances incur a $20 fee and over-the-counter cash withdrawals incur a $10 fee.
-A $10 fee is also charged for account closures and cashing out any remaining value.
+With the , you can withdraw your remaining funds from a local ATM or close your account and have the funds transferred into your nominated account.
+Do note that withdrawals within Australia incur a 2.95% fee, negative balances incur a fee and over-the-counter cash withdrawals incur a $10 fee.
+A fee is also charged for account closures and cashing out any remaining value.
 You can do this by logging into the Suncorp Bank Multi-Cash Currency portal.

-The Qantas Cash card doesn't incur an inactivity fee or ATM withdrawal fees, but a foreign exchange rate will apply when withdrawal is made in Australia on funds that are not in Australian dollars.
+The Qantas Travel Money card doesn't incur an inactivity fee or ATM withdrawal fees, but a foreign exchange rate will apply when withdrawal is made in Australia on funds that are not in Australian dollars.
 While there is no negative balance penalty either, you will be liable for any negative balance as well as costs and interests incurred by Qantas in recovering the amount owed.
-You can close your card at any time at no cost by writing to or emailing MasterCard Qantas Cash Global Support.
+You can close your card at any time at no cost by calling Mastercard Qantas Cash Global Support on 1300 825 302.

-If you have funds remaining on your Australia Post Load&Go card, you can either exchange the money back into your Australian dollars currency wallet and withdraw the funds from an ATM or fill out the Load&Go balance redemption form to have the funds sent to you via an Australia Post Money Order.
+If you have funds remaining on your , you can either exchange the money back into your Australian dollars currency wallet and withdraw the funds from an ATM or fill out the Load&Go balance redemption form to have the funds sent to you via an Australia Post Money Order.
 It doesn't cost anything to close the account, but you will be charged $1 every month a balance remains in your account following expiry.
 You can find the expiry date on the front of your card.Back to top

 Some mistakes to avoid with leftover funds in your travel card